processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

-## *stop_all_connections* - Stop all outgoing and incoming connections
+## *stop_s2s_connections* - Stop all outgoing and incoming connections

-Stop all outgoing and incoming connections
+Stop all s2s outgoing and incoming connections

 ### Arguments: